 Stewart Donaldson

 Stewart I. Donaldson is a distinguished university professor, the executive director of the university’s Claremont Evaluation Center (CEC), and executive director of The Evaluators’ Institute (TEI).
 He is deeply committed to improving lives through research, evaluation, and education.
-Professor Donaldson works with students on a wide range of topics across several fields and programs at CGU, including evaluation theory and practice; the science of well-being and positive psychology; positive organizational and sports psychology; organizational behavior; positive organizational and human resource development; positive youth development and education; and community/global health program design, monitoring, and evaluation.
+Professor Donaldson works with students on a wide range of topics across several fields and programs at CGU, including evaluation theory and practice; the science of well-being and positive psychology; positive organizational and sports psychology; positive youth development and education; and community/global health program design, monitoring, and evaluation.
 As an immigrant born overseas and now a naturalized US citizen, Professor Donaldson has traveled extensively and especially enjoys working on cross-cultural and international topics with students who have diverse backgrounds and perspectives from all across the globe.
-He was recently honored with the International Positive Psychology Association (IPPA) Inspiring Mentor Career Achievement Award (2019) and appointed Faculty Advisor of the IPPA Student Division with approximately 600 student members from 50 different countries.
+He has been honored with the International Positive Psychology Association (IPPA) Inspiring Mentor Career Achievement Award (2019) and is serving as Faculty Advisor of the IPPA Student Division (2019-present).
 From 2011-2017, he was director and faculty mentor for approximately 50 underrepresented minority graduate students from across more than 30 different universities participating in the American Evaluation Association’s esteemed and internationally recognized Graduate Education Diversity Internship (GEDI) Program.
 Professor Donaldson has served as chair or member on more than 100 doctoral dissertation committees at CGU since 1995, and more than 200 master’s theses and online certificate students’ culminating research and evaluation projects.

 In 2007, Donaldson (in collaboration with professors Mihaly Csikszentmihalyi and Jeanne Nakamura) developed the first research-focused PhD and MA programs in positive psychology.
 He currently provides paid employment and supervises numerous students specializing in positive organizational psychology, the science of well-being, and evaluation science.
-Many of his students are active in his Accenture Talent Innovation Lab, Positive Organizational Psychology Research Lab, or Leader & Organization Vitality (LOV) Lab.
-Professor Donaldson actively recruits new students to join his labs at the beginning of the fall, spring, and summer semesters.
+Many of his students are active in his positive psychology and evaluation labs and work on a wide range of research, program design, and evaluation science projects.
+Professor Donaldson actively recruits new students at the beginning of the fall, spring, and summer semesters.

 Donaldson has been honored with a plethora of prestigious international, national, and regional career achievement awards, including the Early Career Achievement Awards from the American Evaluation Association (1996) and the Western Psychological Association (2001).
 In 2013, he was presented with the American Evaluation Association’s (AEA) Lifetime Achievement Award, one of the highest honors in the field of evaluation, and the Paul F. Lazarsfeld Evaluation Theory Award for sustained lifetime written contributions to the advancement of evaluation theory.
 “As an author and full-time evaluation professional, I have learned a great deal in preparing this justification statement,” wrote one of his lead nominators, “and I come away convinced that Stewart Donaldson is probably our field’s most prolific theorist.”